Haardvuur/hello-travis-ci/README.md

 # hello-travis-ci
-A ptoject to learn and explore travis ci
+A project to learn and explore travis ci